 - Improper behavior on escalator

 - Poor escalator maintenance

 - Slippery escalator surfaces

 In most cases, escalator accident injuries are caused when an elevator comes to an abrupt stop.
-Of course, there is one notable elevator accident which occurred at King’s Cross in the London Underground.
-This incident was caused by improper elevator maintenance which lead to a fire and an explosion into the ticketing area killing 30 innocent people.
+Of course, there is one notable elevator accident, which occurred at King’s Cross in the London Underground.
+This incident was caused by improper elevator maintenance, which led to a fire and an explosion into the ticketing area killing 30 innocent people.

 Some common types of escalator accident injuries include:

 - Dislocated joints

 - Facial injuries

 - Traumatic brain injuries